Welcome

 A legal estate in land granting exclusive possession for a fixed or ascertainable period of time.

-The key distinction for registration purposes depends on the length of the lease:
+The key distinction for registration purposes depends on the length and commencement of the lease:

-• Leases granted for a term of more than seven years: These must be substantively registered under section 27(2)(b)(i) of the LRA 2002 when granted out of a registered title.
-Similarly, the grant of such a lease out of an unregistered title, or the transfer (assignment) of an existing unregistered lease with more than seven years remaining, triggers compulsory first registration under section 4 of the LRA 2002.
-Once registered, the leasehold title has its own title number.
+• Leases granted for a term of more than seven years: these must be substantively registered under s 27(2)(b)(i) LRA 2002 when granted out of a registered title.
+If granted out of an unregistered title, or if an unregistered lease with more than seven years remaining is transferred, that grant or transfer triggers compulsory first registration under s 4 LRA 2002.

-• Leases granted for seven years or less: These legal leases cannot be substantively registered.
+• Leases granted for seven years or less, taking effect immediately: these legal leases cannot be substantively registered with their own title.
 They are generally protected as overriding interests and bind purchasers even without registration.
+They can, however, be noted (for clarity) in the landlord’s charges register within the schedule of leases once the landlord’s title is registered.

 Worked Example 1.1